ironbar/arc25/docs/05_Solution_Summary.md

    of creating a big number of diverse training tasks so the model could learn to use the primitive functions effectively.
 Our current deep learning methods need a lot of data, and data needs to be very diverse.
 My training tasks were very few and not very diverse.
+4. Then I tried to use public models, and let them use the DSL by describing it on the prompt.
+But it did not work well, the models were not able to explore the space effectively, there were a lot of repeated solutions.
+5. Thus I decided to switch and use the BARC induction model.
+That model had been trained with a lot of ARC tasks and was able to use a DSL.
+Maybe the DSL was not complete or maybe the model was not strong enough, but I believed I could probe or discard my ideas with it.
+On a first step I validated that the model could produce reasonable good results with a reasonable number of predictions (<= 512), because in the BARC paper I believe they use 20k predictions.
+6. Validated that using search and learn the BARC induction model improves its accuracy from 22% to 27%.
+   The improvement is not dramatic but it solves tasks that won't be solvable using simple predictions.
+7. Start working with RL to try to improve the solve rate of the model, that way I won't be needing too many predictions to solve each task.
+I have some early results that show it's a good direction, but trainings collapse.

+Now I'm trying to:

+- Solve RL training collapse so I can train for longer
+- Try to make the search and learn script more hardware efficient
+- Check if solution refinement is possible with the BARC model